babelfish-for-postgresql/babelfish_project_website/_client/java.md

 code can be written.

-As we have seen before, there is no real difference between writing JDBC client code for MS SQL and Babelfish.
+As we have seen before, there is no real difference between writing JDBC client code for Microsoft SQL Server and Babelfish.
 Still, let's dive in and take a look at some
 examples:

 ### Sample code using JDBC

-To compile the Java code you will need the MS SQL JDBC driver.
+To compile the Java code you will need the Microsoft SQL Server JDBC driver.
 For the sake of this example, we have used the version 9.4 (mssql-jdbc-9.4.0.jre11.jar).
 However, since the example features pretty basic code, it should be possible to run things with other versions of the driver as well.